 F1 score=2*Recall*PrecisionRecall+Precision.

-AUC is the area below the receiver operating characteristic (ROC) curve.
-In the graph of the ROC curve, the x-axis is False Positive Rate (FPR) and the y-axis is True Positive Rate (TPR).
-FPR and TPR are as follows, respectively:
+in which the AUC is the area below the receiver operating characteristic (ROC) curve.
+In the graph of the ROC curve, the x-axis is the false positive rate (FPR), while the y-axis is the true positive rate (TPR).
+FPR and TPR are defined as follows:

 TPR=True PositiveTrue Positive +False Negative